 When it comes to growing long, thick, lustrous hair, there are a number of factors at play.
 Genetics is a big one for sure, as is age, and environment.
-But when it comes to your hair, one thing is for certain: you really are what you eat.
+But when it comes to your hair, one thing is for certain: the appearance of your hair truly represents what you are feeding your body.

 First, make sure you’re eating enough